 By stark contrast, there is the quantitative salesperson.

-By the books, by the numbers, an unsympathetic process is driven.
+By the books, by the numbers, by sales quotas, an unsympathetic process is driven.
 All the boxes are checked at one stage before they move to the next.

 All sales are based on relationships, so the quantitative salesperson builds relationships on credibility and accountability.
 It takes time, but once that train is moving, nobody is getting off.

 One of my Judo Sensei’s told me I have no natural affinity with people.
 Between that and being a trained scientist (PhD in neurophysiology), you can guess what persona I started out in sales with.

 We all start with the persona in our nature and, if you make it early in sales, it helps you succeed.

 Later, you learn how to become the other persona.
 So my hypothesis is, the truly successful sales person is an even balance between quantitative and qualitative.

 Mark’s Sales System